mmmekonen/checkly-challenge/README.md

 ## Project Structure

-This project has examples of Playwright tests and one failing Playwright test.
+This project has examples of passing Playwright tests and one failing Playwright test.
 It also adds a GitHub Actions workflow and an Email Alert Channel.

 - Playwright tests are located under the `src/__checks__/` directory.
-The `failingtest.spec.ts` is designed to fail on each run.
+The `failingtest.spec.ts` test is designed to fail on each run.

 - The `browser.check.ts` file creates Checkly Browser Checks for each `.spec.ts` file in the `src/__checks__/` directory.

 - Each check has an Email Alert associated with it, defined in `alert-channels.ts`.
-Here you can change the specified email to your own to get Checkly email notifications for failing tests.
+Here you can change the email address to get Checkly email notifications for failing tests.

 - An example GitHub Actions workflow is in the `.github/workflows/workflow.yml` file.
-It is triggered on a push to the repository and deploys all the checks in `src/__checks__/`.
+It is triggered on a push to the repository and deploys all the checks in `src/__checks__/` to your Checkly account.

-## Recreate This Project
+## How to Recreate This Project

 To recreate this project in another repository, you can fork this repository or follow these steps:

-1. Install Checkly CLI either with `npm create checkly` or [here](https://www.checklyhq.com/docs/cli/installation/#direct-download).
+1. Install Checkly CLI either with `npm create checkly` or directly [here](https://www.checklyhq.com/docs/cli/installation/#direct-download).
     - Select a location for the Checkly project.
-    - Select template for project (any is fine but Typescript is preferred).
+    - Select template for project (any template is fine but Typescript is preferred).
     - Install all NPM dependencies.
     - Initialize a git repo.
 2. Setup email alerts in the `alert-channels.ts` file.
     - Only necessary alert channel is email and only alert needed is `sendFailure`.
-    - Change the default email address to your desired email.
+    - Change the default email address to the email address you want alerts sent to.
 3. Create a `browser.check.ts` file in `src/__checks__/` similar to the one in this repo.
     - It should take all `.spec.ts` files in the `src/__checks__/` folder and create a Browser Check for each.
-    - Each Browser Check should include an Email Alert Channel.
+    - Each Browser Check should include the Email Alert Channel you created in the previous step.
 4. Add your Playwright checks to the `src/__checks__/` folder.
     - You can remove any unwanted checks the template created.
 5. Setup a Github Actions CI pipeline to deploy to Checkly.